Vidal322/FSI/LOGBOOK4.md

 ## CTF

-In the folder /etc/cron.d we found a script programmed to run every minute which would move the output from the script in /home/flag_reader/my_script.sh this would happen with flag_reader permissions.
+In the folder /etc/cron.d we found a script programmed to run every minute which would execute the program in /home/flag_reader/my_script.sh.
+This would happen with flag_reader permissions.

-When said script would run it would load every environment variable written in /home/flag_reader/env which was a link to /tmp/env.
+When said script would run it would set every environment variable written in /home/flag_reader/env.

-We then made C program to read the file flags/flag.txt into a newly created file in tmp and compiled it as a shared library
+Since the script would call the access function we made C function with the same name and attributes as int access(const char* pathname, int mode) that would read the file flags/flag.txt into a newly created file in tmp instead.

-We then wroote in the env file the LD PRELOAD = /tmp/libray.so in order for the script to load our malicious library before running, giving it permissions of a flag_reader user, and therefore allowing to read the flag.txt file.´
+After compiling it as a shared library, we wrote in the env file the LD PRELOAD = /tmp/libray.so in order for the script to load our malicious library before running, giving it permissions of a flag_reader user, and therefore allowing to read the flag.txt file.

-We found the flag
+    #include <stdlib.h>
+    int access(const char* pathname, int mode){
+        system("/usr/bin/cat /flags/flag.txt > /tmp/res.txt");
+        system("chmod 777 /tmp/res.txt");
+    return 0;}